South Dakota State University: Political Science Department

-A member of South Dakota's current Congressional delegation, the former U.S. Senate Majority Leader, and the current US Secretary of Homeland Security are among the university's alumni.
+A member of South Dakota's current Congressional delegation, the former U.S. Senate Majority Leader, and the Special Envoy for the Shield of the Americas are among the university's alumni.

-Several alumni from SDSU's Department of Political Science have served as elected officials, including U.S. Senator Mike Rounds and United States Secretary of Homeland Security Kristi Noem.
-Perhaps the most notable of the program is former U.S. Senate Majority Leader Tom Daschle.
+Several alumni from SDSU's Department of Political Science have served as elected officials, including U.S. Senator Mike Rounds and former South Dakota governor Kristi Noem, and former U.S. Senate Majority Leader Tom Daschle.
 Former U.S. Representative Stephanie Herseth has served as a professor of the program.
 Two alumni were chosen as Truman Scholars in 2004 and 2006.

 Department of Military Science

 The Department of Military Science commissions officers into the United States Army and United States Air Force through the Reserve Officers' Training Corps program.

 Some graduates have become general officers, including William E. DePuy, Jake Krull, Raymond W. Carpenter, Franklin J. Blaisdell, Mark A. Clark.
 Medal of Honor recipients Leo K. Thorsness and Willibald C. Bianchi attended the university.